Anilnayak126/vintage-books-market/README.md

   - Advanced filtering options by genre, author, condition, and price range.
   - Search bar for quick discovery of books.

+### User Account Management:
+- **Profile Management**:
+  - Users can securely sign up, log in, and log out.
+  - Edit their profile details such as name, email, and profile picture.
+- **Manage Listed Books**:
+  - View, edit, or remove books listed for sale by the user.

 ### User Reviews:
 - Leave reviews and rate books after purchase.
 - View aggregate ratings and feedback for all books.